Biotin For Horses

-What it is & who it’s for: Biotin is a member of the B-vitamin family and is essential for cell growth, serving as a sort of intercellular “glue.”
-A deficiency of biotin in horses may result in reduced hoof quality, such as a thin and friable hoof wall, crumbling and cracks, and a soft white line.
+Biotin is a member of the B-vitamin family and is essential for cell growth, serving as a sort of intercellular “glue.”
+A biotin deficiency in horses may result in reduced hoof quality, such as a thin and friable hoof wall, crumbling and cracks, and a soft white line.
 As a result, supplementing with biotin is a smart choice for owners who want to support their horse’s hoof health.

-Source and bioavailability: Biotin is naturally found in the horse's diet, with alfalfa hay, oats, barley, and soybean meal providing moderate amounts and corn very little.
-It is also produced by micro-organisms in the horse’s GI tract.
+Biotin is naturally found in the horse's diet, with alfalfa hay, oats, barley, and soybean meal providing moderate amounts and corn very little.
+It is also produced by microorganisms in the horse’s GI tract.
 However, there is evidence that supplementing with additional biotin may be helpful in certain horses to address issues of hoof quality such as hardness, integrity, strength, and even growth rate.

 Complementary ingredients: Since hooves may benefit from additional nutrients, methionine, an amino acid, and the trace minerals zinc and copper are often paired with biotin.